gustonator/goodwe-prometheus-exporter/README.md

 python -m pip install asyncio prometheus_client pip install goodwe==0.2.23
 ```
 </br>

 ### How to get the IP Address of the inverter
-note: the inverter must be on the same network
+*note: the inverter must be on the same network*

 To get the IP adress of the inverter, run:
 ```
 python scripts/inverter_scan.py
 ```

-you will see something like:
+you will see something like:</br>
 `Located inverter at IP: 192.168.2.35, mac: 289C6E05xxxx, name: Solar-WiFi222W0782`
 </br>